Advanced Patch

 Info: All changes to a Patch Group like assigned or unassigned Filter Rules can be retraced in the groups history.

-1. In the initialization phase, the process is simply waiting and gives the devices some time to make security scans to evaluate which patches are needed on a machine.
+1. In the Initializing phase, the process is simply waiting and gives the devices some time to make security scans to evaluate which patches are needed on a machine.

-2. In Pilotgroup 1 or 2 all vulnerabilities defined by your Patch Filter Rules will be installed on machines that are member of Pilotgroup 1 or Pilotgroup 2.
-This assignment can be made by Custom Inventory by selecting Pilotgroup 1 or Pilotgroup 2 from the Pilot Group Dropdown list:
+2. In the phases Pilotgroup 1 and Pilotgroup 2 all vulnerabilities defined by your Patch Filter Rules will be installed on the machines that are member of Pilotgroup 1 or Pilotgroup 2.
+This assignment can be made using the Custom Inventory by selecting them from the Pilot Group Dropdown list:

 Info: The field User to notify gives you the ability to inform the owner of a machine about upcoming patches.
-This is pretty interesting for members of the Pilot Groups so they can chek applications on their devices for proper functionality.
+This is particularly useful for members of the Pilot Groups, allowing them to check if applications on their devices are functioning correctly.
 Simply search for the Active Directory account for the user to assign him.

 3. The Autofix phase will set all vulnerabilities defined by your Patch Filter Rules to Autofix for all the devices that are member of the selected Patch Group, independent from the selected Pilot Group.

-Info: If you want a device to be a member of Patchgroup 59s devices but no Pilot Group use the following configuration:
+Info: If you want a device to be a member of Patchgroup 59s devices but no Pilot Group, you can leave the Pilot Group empty.:

 1. Choose Custom Inventory